PrincetonUniversity/gpu_programming_intro/05_cuda_libraries/README.md

 $ sbatch job.slurm
 ```

-See `7_CUDALibraries` for more examples.
-For instance, take a look at `NVIDIA_CUDA-11.7_Samples/7_CUDALibraries/simpleCUFFT_MGPU`.
+See `4_CUDA_Libraries` for more examples.
+For instance, take a look at `4_CUDA_Libraries/simpleCUFFT_MGPU`.
 Does the resulting executable link against `libcufft.so`?

 Note that some examples have dependencies that will not be satisfied so they will not build.
 This can be resolved if it relates to your research work.
-For instance, to build `5_Simulations/nbody` use:
+For instance, to build `5_Domain_Specific/nbody` use:

 ```
-GLPATH=/lib64 make TARGET_ARCH=x86_64 SMS="70" HOST_COMPILER=g++  # use 70 on traverse and adroit v100 nodes
+GLPATH=/lib64 make TARGET_ARCH=x86_64 SMS="80" HOST_COMPILER=g++  # use 70 on traverse and adroit v100 nodes
 ```

-Note that `nbody` will run successfully on TigerGPU and adroit-vis but not on Adroit since the compute nodes do not have `libglut.so`.
+Note that `nbody` will not run successfully on adroit since the GPU nodes do not have `libglut.so`.
+The the library could be added if needed.
+One can compile and run this code on adroit-vis using `TARGET_ARCH=x86_64 SMS="35"`.